griffitp12/shopping-list/README.md

 # Shopping List -  a simple, fullstack shopping list tool.

 **Shopping List** does everything you might want a shopping list to do and little else.
 You can add items to your shopping list persistently (i.e. they are saved to a database and available to you the next time you open the app).
-You can cross off items when they are poppd into your groceery cart, and you can delete items.
+You can cross off items when they are popped into your grocery cart, and you can delete items.

-Note: **Shopping List** was built with mobile users in mind, and probably looks quite silly on a desktop.
+Note: **Shopping List** was built with mobile users in mind, and probably looks quite silly on your desktop.

 ## Built With